intel/dffml/docs/arch/alice/discussion/0023/reply_0022.md

 - The Open Architecture enables hybrid on/off chain smart contacts.
   - It does this by incorporating risk management into architecture definition.
+  - Strategic plans work with the gatekeeper and prioritizer to negotiate and execute off chain contracts.